atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug Archive

-A _Rug Archive_ is simply any project that contains a conforming `.atomist` directory and its subdirectories.
+A _Rug archive_ is simply any project that contains a conforming `.atomist` directory and its subdirectories.
 The standard directory layout is: